Key Takeaways –

 - What is Power BI?
 And what is Microsoft SSRS?

-- Which is a better BI tool: Power BI or SSRS?
+- Which is a better reporting tool – Power BI or SSRS?

 - With a bonus insight into – Power BI Reporting Server